JonasBlancke/Thesis_machine_learning_urban_temperatures/README.md

     - This directory includes the code to create the training, test, and validation datasets for the limited training cities models.
     - Additionally, it contains code for hyperparameter tuning, training, testing, and for generating violin and kernel density/frequency plots for Section 5.5 of the thesis.

-## Getting Started
+## Data

-To get started with the code, follow the instructions in the respective directories.
+The used data sources can be found in the methodology chapter of the thesis.

 ## Contact

-For any questions or further information, please contact [Your Name] at [Your Email].
+For any questions or further information: jonas.blancke@gmail.com

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.